javigines/FunctionsSecurity/readme.md

     - `userFunctionsPath`: Specific user path that you want the library use for work.
     - `userEncryptionKeyPath`: User specific encryption key for response .

-- `functionsMap`: Map that indicate the code (entry point of the execution) as the key and the function to execute (It will need to import the functions modules into the configuration module).
+- `functionsMap`: Map that indicate the code (entry point of the execution) as the key and the execution requirements.
+    - `f`: Function to execute reference (It will need to import the functions modules into the configuration module)
+    - `e`: Type of encryption to apply in the function response

 - `encryption`
     - `type`: Encryption type for response.
 Available types: `none`, `aes128`, `aes256`